Goodyear Airdock: History

 The first two airships to be constructed and launched at the airdock were USS Akron, in 1931, and its sister ship, USS Macon.

 When World War II broke out, enclosed production areas were desperately needed, and the airdock was used for building airships.
 The last airship built in the airdock was the U.S. Navy's ZPG-3W in 1960.
 The building later housed the photographic division of the Goodyear Aerospace Corporation.

 In 1980, the Goodyear Airdock was designated a Historic Civil Engineering Landmark by the American Society of Civil Engineers.

-The airdock has more recently served as the site of the 1986 kickoff rally for the United Way of Summit County, where 200,000 members of the public visited.
-Bill Clinton spoke there during his 1992 election campaign, bringing some 30,000 visitors to the site.
+The airdock served as the site of the 1986 kickoff rally for the United Way of Summit County, where more than 350,000 members of the public visited.
+Bill Clinton spoke there during his 1992 election campaign.

 In 1987, the Loral Corporation purchased Goodyear Aerospace and the Goodyear Airdock as a result of James Goldsmith's greenmailing of Goodyear.
 The Loral Corporation (and its holdings, including the Goodyear Airdock) was purchased by Lockheed Martin in 1996.